 Introduction

+Shoulder instability – the complete or partial dislocation of the shoulder joint – is an impairment that presents across multiple health conditions and may stem from a number of etiologic causes e.g. acquired neurological or musculoskeletal injuries, congenital anatomical predispositions, neurological or degenerative neuromuscular diseases(1-3).
+Several anatomical, physiological and psychosocial mechanisms may contribute to shoulder instability, it is generally classified according to the presence or absence of a preceding traumatic event and labelled as traumatic or atraumatic instability respectively, although this distinction is not always possible.

-Shoulder instability – the complete or partial dislocation of the shoulder joint – is a condition (1-3)(4, 5)which can affect children from eight to 18 years, though is most commonly observed in adolescents between 14 and 16 years (6, 7). condition has short term associations with pain, decreased movement and activity limitations.
-Longer-term complications are recurring instability and a risk of early onset of shoulder arthritis (7-11).
-Assessment and management of paediatric shoulder instability is complex, failure rates are high and 70-90% of children experience repeated dislocations (6, 8, 12); for many a formal diagnosis is delayed, on average by 2-years (6, 13, 14).
+Whilst there is a bimodal age distribution associated with individuals in their third and ninth decades of life, (4, 5) shoulder instability can affect children from any age, although it though is most commonly observed in adolescents between 14 and 16 years (6, 7).
+The condition has short term associations with pain, decreased movement and activity limitations.
+Longer-term complications are recurring instability and, in traumatic instability a risk of early onset of shoulder arthritis, although the long-term effects of recurrent atraumatic instability episodes are not well documented and it is possible there may be some changes to the joint (7-11).
+Assessment and management of paediatric shoulder instability is complex, failure rates for preventing further recurrence in both traumatic and atraumatic instability are high, with between 40% to 100% of children experiencing repeated instability although significant variation is reported for both groups(6, 8, 12).
+For many a formal diagnosis is delayed and patients may experience multiple episodes of instability prior to presenting to a clinician, although this is more likely in atraumatic cases (6, 13, 14).
 Current treatment favours conservative rehabilitation, typically administered by physiotherapists, and aims to address the predominant factors contributing to the presentation.
-Surgery is not routinely considered while the patients are still developing.
+Surgery is not routinely considered while the patients are still developing given potential risks of damage to the bony growth plates.

 Poor prognoses for patients may plausibly be due to delayed and/or inaccurate diagnoses, and inappropriate treatment selection (15).
-There are many models available for the diagnosis (3, 16-28) and management (15, 16, 29-33) of shoulder instability, but clinical practice is not routinely drawing on these models.(24, 32, 34) Clinical reasoning processes draw upon subjective reports by the patient and clinical tests to come to a diagnosis.
+There are many models available for the diagnosis (3, 16-28) and management (15, 16, 29-33) of shoulder instability, but clinical practice is not routinely drawing on these models.
+Existing models and guidelines recognise that the underpinning evidence base used to inform clinical decision making is limited and heavily informed by expert opinion (24, 32, 34).Clinical reasoning processes draw upon subjective reports by the patient and clinical tests to come to a diagnosis.
 However, the underpinning decision-making process in diagnosis and management of shoulder instability are not explicit.
-There is a need to understand the underpinning clinical reasoning that informs the resource expensive diagnostic processes to improve prognoses (8, 9).
-The aim of this study was to investigate the clinical decision-making process undertaken by physiotherapists presented with vignettes of paediatric shoulder instability to elicit the types of information used to make clinical decisions around the assessment and management of the condition.(35)
+There is a need to understand the underpinning clinical reasoning that informs the resource expensive diagnostic processes, e.g. multiple health care visits with delayed or inappropriate investigations, to improve prognoses (8, 9).
+The aim of this study was to investigate the clinical decision-making process undertaken by physiotherapists presented with vignettes of paediatric shoulder instability to elicit the types of information used to make clinical decisions around the assessment and management of the condition.
+This research is part of a wider study which investigated the development and use of health care technologies for informing clinical decision making in paediatric shoulder instability (35).

 Material and methods